- Duration: 1 & 2 & 3 days

 - Price: See individual tour descriptions above

-In 2019 “Les Chemins de fer du Creusot” is again planning a number of runs with 241P17 – details are still not published as at today’s date (12th April 2019) but will be posted as soon as available.
-Hopefully there will now again be a France + Switzerland trip in September – with 241P again double-headed with 241A65 within Switzerland; and we are happy to make individual bookings for you on all of the CFC trips, including Eurostar + TGV rail to and from Le Creusot where all the journeys start; and appropriate hotel accommodation.
+We hope that they will again plan a number of runs with 241P17 in 2020 – details naturally are still not published as at today’s date (22nd August 2019) but will be posted as soon as available.
+Hopefully there will again be a France + Switzerland trip in September – with 241P again double-headed with 241A65 within Switzerland; and we are happy to make individual bookings for you on all of the CFC trips, including Eurostar + TGV rail to and from Le Creusot where all the journeys start; and appropriate hotel accommodation.

 If you are travelling from the UK to join any of these tours, you will need accommodation in Le Creusot the night before the trip starts, and probably the night it ends.
 Recommended hotels are the F1 Le Creusot TGV** or Kyriad ** – both room-only and near to Le Creusot TGV station; or the Hotel La Petite Verrerie, – in Le Creusot town and walking distance from Le Creusot SNCF station.
 You will need to budget for taxis between Le Creusot TGV/Novotel and Le Creusot SNCF/town or v.v. because although the distance is not great, it is not “walking distance” unless you are very fit (or very mean!)
 Details of such bus services as exist, will also be provided.

 We can of course book hotel accommodation for you, and as licensed and bonded agents for SNCF we can offer special (RIT = Rail Inclusive Tour) return fares from St. Pancras to Le Creusot TGV and return – best available fares and hotel rates will be quoted at time of booking, and the suggested train times accessed by the link below, will be confirmed.